NAME

 CITATION

-The author requests that any published work that utilizes Pheno-Ranker includes a cite to the the following reference:
+The author requests that any published work that utilizes Pheno-Ranker includes a cite to the following reference:

 AUTHOR